yogeshsehgal1006-source/Transport-Hub-Optimisation/README.md

 Distance Analysis: Calculates straight-line and walking distances from buildings to the nearest hub.
 Interactive Mapping: Generates a custom HTML map (`birmingham_transport_clusters.html`) featuring color-coded clusters, hub markers, and user to hub pathing.

+How It Works:

+Data Collection: Fetches all residential data within Birmingham boundaries.
+Centroid Extraction: Converts building polygons into point coordinates.
+Clustering: Uses K-Means algorithm to find optimal central coordinates for k hubs.
+Geocoding & Distance Calculation : Uses geopy to locate user inputs and compute distances to the closest hub.
+Visualization: Plots data onto a Folium map using certain marker descriptions and a designated colour palette.

 Dependencies:

 Copy and Paste the following into your terminal to download the requirements to run this project: